Understanding the Law

 The Crimes Code, Title 18, includes a number of sections prohibiting underage drinking and the facilitation of underage drinking.

-A limited exception to this law is provided for under Pennsylvania’s Medical Amnesty Law.
+- A limited exception to this law is provided for under Pennsylvania’s Medical Amnesty Law.
 If an underage person calls for help on behalf of another person believed to be at risk due to alcohol consumption – and if that minor provides his or her name and stays with the person at risk until help arrives – the caller is immune from prosecution for consumption or possession of alcohol.

-Section 6310.1 prohibits anyone from knowingly and intentionally selling or furnishing alcohol to minors.
-Violation of this law is a misdemeanor of the third degree and penalties can include imprisonment up to one year and a fine of $1,000 for the first violation and $2,500 for any subsequent violation.
+- Section 6310.1, entitled Selling or Furnishing Liquor or Malt or Brewed Beverages to Minors, prohibits anyone from knowingly and intentionally selling or furnishing alcohol to minors, or attempting the same.
+Violation of this law is a misdemeanor of the third degree and penalties include a minimum fine of $1,000 for the first violation and $2,500 for any subsequent violation, and can include imprisonment up to one year.

 The Vehicle Code